Lakshadeep/lakshadeep.github.io/_posts/2023-11-01-end-of-facilitycobot.md

   - FacilityCobot
 ---

-The FacilityCobot project has officially ended.
-This was my very first experience working with Mobile Manipulation.
-My PhD research was largely funded by this project.
+The FacilityCobot project has officially concluded.
+This project marked my initial foray into the field of Mobile Manipulation.
+My PhD research was mostly funded throught this project.

-In this project our research focused on improving time-efficiency of Mobile Manipulation while reducing failures.
-More details about our research can be found on below links:
+Our research throughout the FacilityCobot project were dedicated to enhancing the time efficiency of Mobile Manipulation while concurrently minimizing failures.
+Further insights into our research can be explored through the following links:

 [Multi-view object pose distribution tracking](/research/2021-09-15-multi-view-object-pose-tracking/)

 [Pre-grasp approaching](/research/2023-12-17-pre-grasp-approaching/)

-The video below demonstrates various components developed during this project within the context of the table clearing application.
+A comprehensive overview of various components developed during the project, particularly in the context of the table clearing application, can be witnessed in the video below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0Of52KpMgrw?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>